Orestes (father of Romulus Augustulus)

-Orestes (died 28 August 476) was a Roman general and politician of Pannonian ancestry, who held considerable influence in the late Western Roman Empire.
+Orestes (died 28 August 476) was a Roman general and politician of Pannonian ancestry.
+He joined the court of Attila the Hun in his native Pannonia, in which he reached a high position, becoming one of Attila's most trusted men.
+Orestes also held considerable influence in the late Western Roman Empire.
+His son Romulus Augustulus became Roman Emperor of the West.

 Biography

 Born to a Roman aristocratic family from Pannonia Savia, Orestes was son of Tatulus, a pagan, and son-in-law to Romulus, who served as comes in the Western Roman Empire.
-After Pannonia was ceded to Attila the Hun, Orestes joined Attila's court, reaching high position as a secretary (notarius) in 449 and 452.
+After Pannonia was ceded to Attila the Hun, Orestes joined Attila's court, becoming one of Attila's intimate advisors and most trusted lieutenants, and reaching high position as a secretary (notarius) in 449 and 452.
 In 449 Attila sent him twice to Constantinople with ambassador Eslas.

 In 475, Orestes was appointed magister militum and patricius by Western Roman Emperor Julius Nepos.
 This proved to be a mistake on the part of Nepos.
 By 28 August 475, Orestes, at the head of the foederati levies, managed to take control of the government in Ravenna, which had been the de facto capital of the Western Roman Empire since 402.
 Julius Nepos fled without a fight to Dalmatia, where he would continue to reign until his assassination in 480.
-With the emperor far away, Orestes elevated his son Romulus to the rank of Augustus, so that the last Western Roman emperor is known as Romulus Augustulus meaning "little Augustus" as the emperor was only a child, somewhere between 12 and 15 years old, at the time he became emperor in 475.
+With the emperor far away, Orestes elevated his son Romulus as augustus, recognized by most historians as the last Western Roman emperor.
+He was nicknamed Augustulus, meaning "little Augustus", as the emperor was only a child at the time he became emperor in 475.

+During the reign of his son Romulus Augustulus, Orestes has been the real power behind the Throne.
+An important policy by him was the conclusion of a peace treaty with the kingdom of the Vandals in Carthage in 475.
+On August 28, 476, following the rebellion started by Odoacer against the empire's policies towards its Germanic allies, Orestes was captured and beheaded.